Rural West York

 Askham Bryan, Askham Richard, Hessay, Knapton, Nether Poppleton, Rufforth, Skelton and Upper Poppleton.

 Governance

-As of the 2019 elections it is represented by Councillors James Barker and Anne Hook who are both members of the local Liberal Democrats.
+As of the 2023 elections it is represented by Councillors Anne Hook and Emilie Knight who are both members of the local Liberal Democrats.
 It is a part of the UK Parliamentary Constituency of York Outer.
 Until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.